iDoka/awesome-canbus/README.md

 * [python-UDSonCAN](https://github.com/pylessard/python-udsoncan) - Python implementation of UDS ISO-14229 standard
 * [can4python](https://github.com/caran/can4python) - A package for handling CAN bus signals on Linux SocketCAN.
 Useful for showing the contents of KCD files (also those converted from DBC files)
 * [Python-Vector-CANoe](https://github.com/hmq2018/Python-Vector-CANoe) -  Control Vector CANoe API by Python
+* [CanCat](https://github.com/atlas0fd00m/CanCat) - Swiss army knife of CAN often used in cars and building automation, etc

 ### CAN-over-IP